Otar Eranosyan: Professional boxing career

 Eranosyan made his professional debut against DeShawn Kennedy on 28 August 2020.
 He won the fight by a second-round knockout.
 Eranosyan amassed a 7–0 record during the next seven months, with five stoppage victories.
 Eranosyan had his first step-up in competition when he faced Jose Argel for the vacant WBA Continental Americas super featherweight title on 21 May 2021, on the undercard of the WBO NABO light flyweight title bout between champion Jonathan Gonzalez and challenger Armando Torres.
 Eranosyan justified his role as the favorite, and won the fight by unanimous decision.
 Two of the judges scored the fight 100–90 in his favor, while the third judge scored it 99–91 for him.

 Eranosyan faced the 35-fight veteran Juan Carlos Pena on 13 August 2021, in the co-main event of a USA Telemundo broadcast card.
 He won the fight by a fourth-round technical knockout, stopping Pena 39 seconds into the round.
 Eranosyan next faced the 12–1 Alejandro Guerrero on 24 September 2021.
 The fight was scheduled for the undercard of the JaRico O'Quinn and Saul Sanchez bantamweight bout, which was broadcast by Showtime.
 He won the fight by unanimous decision, with scores of 79–73, 78–74 and 78–74.

 Eranosyan was scheduled to face the undefeated Starling Castillo on 7 January 2022, on the undercard of Showtime's “ShoBox: The New Generation” series.
 He won the fight by a dominant unanimous decision, with two judges awarding him every single round of the fight, while the third judge scored only a single round for Castillo.
 Eranosyan knocked Castillo down twice in the opening round of the bout.

+Eranosyan faced Edy Valencia Mercado on 17 May 2023.
+He won the fight by unanimous decision, with two scorecards of 97–93 and one scorecard of 98–92.

+Eranosyan next faced former WBA Super Featherweight champion Roger Gutiérrez in a WBA title eliminator.
+He overcame a knockdown early in the 2nd round to drop Gutierrez twice in the 8th round and force the ringside doctor to intervene before the 9th.